alxyok/synthesis/README.md

 ### Readings

-*TODO: for meaningful papers, write an quick abstract*
+*TODO: for meaningful papers, summurize the essence in a quick paragraph.*

 This section compiles a few of the interesting papers on the subject in litterature.
 Shallow, self-made selection.